holyaustin/Crypsphere/readme.md

 # Crypsphere

-A complete real-time cryptocurrency analysis platform that combines technical analysis, sentiment analysis, trading volume data, news trends, and AI-powered predictions to provide comprehensive market insights and trading recommendations.
+A complete real-time cryptocurrency analysis platform that combines technical analysis, sentiment analysis, trading volume data, news trends, and AI-Agent powered predictions to provide comprehensive market insights and trading recommendations.

 ## Try Out Here: https://crypsphere.vercel.app/
 (Note: You may hit the rate limit, as this is using Coingeko free API.)